alibekbirlikbai/alibekbirlikbai/README.md

-Hi, my name is Alibek, and i'm a Software Engineer from Kazakhstan kz.
-Dedicated to being a Fullstack Engineer.
+Hi, my name is Alibek, and i'm a _Software Engineer_ from Kazakhstan kz.
+Dedicated to being a _Fullstack Engineer_.

 📌 Currently working on - [Pastebin](https://github.com/alibekbirlikbai/Pastebin-backend) and associated projects.